 Emma is most often in bed and cannot maintain her own position when sitting or lying down

 In bed, Emma is fully supported by her mattress and pillows, showing that she cannot maintain her own position when sitting or lying down.
-She cannot raise her head; contribute to any basic movement such as turning over and has a low level of alertness and activity.
-She is unable to contribute to her own mobility and is unable even to grasp small items.
+Emma’s hands lie passively at her side to show that she cannot participate in grasping even small items.
+Emma cannot raise her head, so is unable to contribute to any basic movement such as turning over.

 - Might be almost completely bedridden, can sit out only in a special chair

 - Emma’s red clothing indicates that she presents a high risk of static and dynamic physical overload to caregivers when not using proper equipment

 - Stimulation of functional mobility is not a primary goal